ckelly314/ml-argo-n2o/README.md

 This project is licensed under [MIT License](LICENSE).

 ## Citation
-If you use this code in your research, please cite appropriately:
+If you use this code in your research, please cite the paper:
-_(Add citation details or DOI when available.)_
+C.L.
+Kelly B.X.
+Chang A. Emmanuelli E. Park A. Macdonald & D.P.
+Nicholson (in prep).
+Low-pressure storms drive nitrous oxide emissions in the Southern Ocean.

 ## Contact
-For questions or collaborations, please contact _(your email or GitHub profile)_.
+For questions or collaborations, please contact Colette Kelly (https://github.com/ckelly314).